- Oops!Something went wrong.Please try again later.

 The formula for return on equity is:

-One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
+Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
 However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
-As is clear from the image below, CarMax has a better ROE than the average (13%) in the Specialty Retail industry.
+As is clear from the image below, CarMax has a lower ROE than the average (32%) in the Specialty Retail industry.

 The Importance Of Debt To Return On Equity

-We think CarMax uses a lot of debt to boost returns, as it has a relatively high debt to equity ratio of 4.10.
-Its ROE is no doubt quite impressive, but it would probably be a lot lower without the use of significant leverage.
+It seems that CarMax uses a huge volume of debt to fund the business, since it has an extremely high debt to equity ratio of 3.52.
+Its ROE is clearly quite good, but it seems to be boosted by the significant use of debt by the company.